htcondor/htcondor/docs/getting-htcondor/admin-quick-start.rst

 small number, of machines acting in the submit role.

-A submit-role machine requires a bit under of a megabyte of RAM for each running job, and its ability to transfer data to the execute-role machines may be a performance bottleneck.
+A submit-role machine requires a bit under of a megabyte of RAM for each running job, and its ability to transfer data to and from the execute-role machines may become a performance bottleneck.
 We typically recommend adding another submit machine for every twenty thousand simultaneously running jobs.
 A submit machine must have outbound network connectivity, but a submit machine without inbound network connectivity can't use execute-role machines without inbound network connectivity.
 As execute machines are more numerous, submit machines typically allow inbound connections.
+Although you may allow users to submit jobs over the network, we recommend allowing users SSH access to the submit machine.

 The Central Manager Role
 ########################